Dialogic/dialogic-rest-cpp/README.md

     > tar xvfz <file-location>/restconfdemo.tgz

 * XMS Licensing – the 4 port verification license is adequate for up to 4 conferees, while the demo limits the number of 720p callers to 6.
 A 10 port license (or larger) license amy be installed if the system can handle it.
 The license must include HD video.
+* REST Application Registration -the application needs to be registered in the XMS Routing scrren before it will be available.
+Using the XMS Admin GUI, got to the Routing screen.
+Add the Pattern ^(sip|rtc):conf_demo_720p.* for Application app.
+The new entry will be at the bottom of the list.
+Select it and drag it up to a spot between the last MSML and first verification apps.
+Apply the change.

 ##Starting the Demo#